cjlferguson/cjlferguson.github.io/README.md

 3. Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
 4. Data Source Specification (FROM): Specified the tables used as data sources for retrieval.

 **Project Description:**

+**Key Findings:**

+1. There are two teams: Arizona (A) New Orleans (NO).
+The age range for both periods range from 21-40 years.
+The year comparison for 2010 and 2022 teams are similar with insignificant differences.
+2. In 2010 New Orleans was superior to Arizona.
+Due to NO being strong in the key positions, for defense LBs, and offensive positions with TEs and WRs, NO was positioned to be the superior team.
+3. No players switched to either team after their 2010 season.
+4. The top colleges which provided players were: Ohio State (9), Tenesse (9), Pittsburgh (8), USC (8), Michigan (7), Florida State (6), Washington (6), Oklahoma (6), Notre Dame (6).
+These seemed to provide the best quality players for teams.
+5. In 2022 the Arizona team was superior to New Orleans and should have won the game.
+Given the lack of depth in many positions where only 1 player occupied compared to 2010 where multiple players were positioned, NO increased its risk to injuries and fatigue which is crucial to the success in these games.
+A had a more balanced roster preserving endurance and at times better rotations over NO. Further A had 16LBs compared to NO 9LBs suggesting a more well-rounded defense from A.

+**Drill Down:**

+1. There are two teams: Arizona (A) which saw 150 players and New Orleans (NO) 156 players collectively during the two periods.
+However for 2010, A=59 players while NO=68 players.
+In 2022, A=91 players while NO=88 players.
+2. The age range for both periods range from 21-40 years.
+The year comparison for 2010 and 2022 teams are similar with insignificant differences and increases uniformly up the range.
+3. In the 2010 teams NO 1 player more in DT position, 3 players more in LB position, 1 player more in OT position, 1 player more in RB position, 1 player more in S position, 3 players more in TE position, and 1 player more in WR position.
+However A had 1 player more in C position, and 1 player more in G position.
+4. In 2022 A had 3 players more in CB position, 10 players more in OL position, 7 players more in OLB position, 1 players more in P position, 3 players more in S position, 1 player more in TE position, and 2 players more in WR position.
+However, NO had 2 players more in DE position, 1 player more in DT position, and 1 player more in K position.
+5. No players switched to either team after their 2010 season.
+6. The top colleges which provided players were: Ohio State (9), Tenesse (9), Pittsburgh (8), USC (8), Michigan (7), Florida State (6), Washington (6), Oklahoma (6), Notre Dame (6).
+These seemed to provide the best quality players for teams.
+7. 35.59% of Arizona’s team in 2010 were made up of players 25 years and younger while 35.29% of New Orleans were constituted by this same group for that year.
+In 2022 Arizona’s team had 51.65 % of players who were 25 years old and younger while New Orleans had 53.41% of that same group for that year.
+8. In 2010 some key positions might have lead to New Orleans victory over Arizona.
+A had 3Cs, 4Gs, and 3OTs compared to NO which had 2Cs, 3Gs, and 4OTs.
+Although A had better depth at guard and center NO had more OTs which could translate into better protection of QTs edges.
+NO had 7 WRs compared to A which had 6 indicating better opportunities for rotation.
+NO had 6RBs compared to A which 5 giving NO a better advantage to ‘run the ball’ more effectively.
+NO also had better TEs with 6 compared to A 3TEs which was a major advantage and meant that NO had greater opportunities for better blocking and passing.
+Another major advantage was that NO had more LBs than A: NO had 10 whereas A had 7 giving NO increased rotations and more endurance.
+Due to NO being strong in the key positions, for defense LBs, and offensive positions with TEs and WRs, NO was positioned to be the superior team.
+9. In 2022 NO emerged with significant weak positions.
+A was able to strengthen its OL with 16 players while NO only had 6.
+This was a major advantage for A enabling significant protection of the QB and ‘running the ball’ quite effectively.
+A also had a more balanced roster preserving endurance and at times better rotations over NO. Further A had 16LBs compared to NO 9LBs suggesting a more well rounded defense from A. Given the lack of depth in many positions where only 1 player occupied compared to 2010 where multiple players were positioned, NO increased its risk to injuries and fatigue which is crucial to the success in these games.
+2022 Arizona team was superior to New Orleans and should have won the game.

 **Technology used:** SQL server